mochodek/py-ccflex/README.md

 *Output:*
 * \<location key>-bag-of-words.csv - a file containing extracted features that could be used to train a classifer

+### extract_block_features_from_class
+This scripts can be used to add a new "block" feature based on previously classified code.
+To do that, you need to first classify the code using three classes:
+* start - a line that is the beginning of the block
+* end - a line that ends the block
+* start_end - a line that contains the whole block
+You can see an example of how to define such classes in the block_classes.json file.

+The script will create a new feature file with a single feature (1 if within a block, otherwise 0).

+*Input:*
+* the first parameter is the path to the file containing classified code
+* the second parameter is a new feature file containing the block feature
+* the third parameter is the name of the feature to create
+* --locations_config - path to locations configuration (json).
+* --files_format_config - a json file with configuration of file format (e.g., the separator used in csv files).
+* --add_decision_class - the flag is used without parameters; if present two columns will be added to the output csv file - class_value and class_name.
+* --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.
+* --block_classes_config - a json file containing definitions of decision classes for finding the blocks.

+*Output:*
+* \<the second paramter>- - a file containing the new feature

+### extract_block_features_from_features
+This scripts can be used to add a new "block: feature based on a combination of existing features that are used to determine start and end of a block.

+The script will create a new feature file with a single feature (1 if within a block, otherwise 0).

+*Input:*
+* the first parameter is the path to the file containing classified code
+* the second parameter is a new feature file containing the block feature
+* the third parameter is the name of the feature to create
+* --feature_start - a list of feature names; if any of them is greater than 0 the line is treated as the beginning of a block
+* --feature_end - a list of feature names; if any of them is greater than 0 the line is treated as the ending of a block
+* --forbidding_features - a list of feature names; if any of them is greater than 0 it prevents from treating the line as a beginning or ending of a block
+* --locations_config - path to locations configuration (json).
+* --files_format_config - a json file with configuration of file format (e.g., the separator used in csv files).
+* --add_decision_class - the flag is used without parameters; if present two columns will be added to the output csv file - class_value and class_name.
+* --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.

+*Output:*
+* \<the second paramter>- - a file containing the new feature

 ### merge_inputs
 This script is used to merge the input files with cases (features files)